Join our online Christian art degree and access outstanding expertise and digital archives.

 Amazing archive access

-You’ll have access to our outstanding Special Collections online.
+You’ll have access to our outstanding University Collections online.

 They’re Scotland’s most significant university holdings.
 Within our collections, you can explore digitised illuminated manuscripts, including the Aberdeen Bestiary, oil paintings, early modern print collections, archives including the Scottish Catholic Archives, and much more.